trailblazer/trailblazer.github.io/gems/formular/bootstrap.md

 <img src="/images/formular/bs3-check-radio.png">

-When `value` and the form property (`is_public`) are matching the check/radiobox will be checked so make sure to set it properly.
+When `value` and the form property (`is_public`)'s value are matching the check/radiobox will be checked - so make sure to set it properly.

-It's possible to overriede it using `checked: 'checked'`
+Override the ticked/checked state using `checked: 'checked'`

 ## Inline Form